3point14guy/notes/18_no_scaffolds/18_no_scaffolds.md

 *Here's what we saw:*

 **'index' action**
 Nothing to add here!
-The form_tag works on its own, it does need any help from any code the action.
+The ```form_with``` using a url works on its own, it does need any help from any code the action.

 **'create_users' action**
 Our new action!
 This one does what it's called!
 It creates a User, using Active Record.
 But there's no view, so we redirect to the Users action.